I get it, aperture is confusing.

 In bright daylight conditions, you may need to use a narrower aperture (larger f-stop value) to limit the amount of light entering the camera and prevent overexposure such as f/11 or higher.

-You will also need a lower ISO such as ISO 100 and a faster shutter speed such as 1/500 second or faster in order to prevent overexposure.
+A faster shutter speed such as 1/500 second or faster may also be needed in order to prevent overexposure.

 3. Portrait Photography